 Providing students with a safe and inclusive growth-space that aims to support, enrich, and encourage them to share and discuss their ideas with like-minded individuals.

 The PWSA annually hosts a symposium during the end of the Winter term.
-Our theme for this year is Revolve, and we are proud to invite PWSA members, esteemed faculty and student guests, and the general public to our event in celebration of our panelists and their pieces.
+Our theme for this year is R/EVOLVE, and we are proud to have invited PWSA members, esteemed faculty and student guests, and the general public to our event in celebration of our panelists and their pieces.

 • Keep up with the ins and outs of the PWSA